rudderlabs/rudderstack-docs/destinations/continuous-integration/appcenter.md

   rudder_integration_appcenter_flutter: ^1.0.0
 ```

-* Navigate to your Application's root folder and install all the required dependencies with:
+* Navigate to your application's root folder and install all the required dependencies as shown:

 ```bash
 flutter pub get
 ```

-Import the module you added above and add it to your SDK initialization code as shown below:
+* Import the module you added above and add it to your SDK initialization code as shown:

 ```typescript
 import 'package:rudder_sdk_flutter/RudderClient.dart';